Devendra Pratap Pandey: Covid hospital

 To combat the surge of COVID-19 cases in Apr 2021 in Kashmir and to prepare of the anticipated third wave of COVID-19, a 50-bed COVID-19 facility was established and dedicated to the citizens of Kashmir.
 It will augment the infrastructure against the pandemic.

 Oxygen plant

 A non-operational oxygen plant (Enn Dee Gases) with a capacity of filling 700 cylinders of oxygen per day, located at Rangreth was resuscitated by Chinar Corps.
 On the UT Administration's request, Chinar Corps co-opted IAF to transport the required spare parts from Mumbai.
 A team of technicians from 15 Corps Zone Workshop, Rangreth along with civil technicians made the plant serviceable within four days.

 Oxygen plant of Enn Dee was lying out of action for last five years.
 It has the capacity of filling 700 cylinders of oxygen per day.
 It was vital to make this plant serviceable to increase the oxygen production capacity in the valley.

-Guide them young

-Digitization of class rooms

-Indian Army in collaboration with Power Grid Corporation of India Limited (PGCIL) as the corporate social responsibility partner and iDreams as the project implementation partner, had undertaken the project of upgradation and digitization of classrooms in 10 AGSs of Kashmir Valley.

-Lt Gen DP Pandey inaugurated “Digitization of 10 Army Goodwill Schools (AGSs) of Kashmir Valley” at AGS, Boniyar on 27 Sep 2021.
-While addressing staff & students, he said that with digitization of the AGSs, the students shall greatly benefit as they shall have access to modern learning tools and techniques.